What’s killing Big American Beer?

 A wider selection on the shelves and growing concepts, such as brewpubs, taprooms, music festivals, axe-throwing and similar gaming bars, have created challenges for the once-dominant players.
 More people are also drinking when they eat out at restaurants or order food at home.

-“We estimate that meals represent over 40% of total alcohol-appropriate occasions globally, though beer is underrepresented,” Anheuser-Busch InBev CEO Carlos Brito told analysts last month.
+“We estimate that meals represent over 40 percent of total alcohol-appropriate occasions globally, though beer is underrepresented,” Anheuser-Busch InBev CEO Carlos Brito told analysts last month.

 American drinkers have found that beer doesn’t go with everything.
 Instead of choosing beer for every alcohol occasion, more people are making their decisions based on social activities, Nielsen alcohol analysts say.